 Delivering on time is only important if you are delivering the right product.
 Agile can help you get the feedback you need.

-We don’t start with culture and we don’t leave it up to you to figure out everything by yourself.
-We help you develop an organizational structure, a governance model, and a metrics strategy designed to guide all your transformation activities.
-We help you craft a pilot approach to exercise the strategy, validate the framework, and challenge any early assumptions.
-Metrics guide and inform the outcomes and we prepare your team to sustain the new organization after the coaches are gone.
+Making the journey involves defining a team based organizational structure, a governance model to coordinate value, and a metrics strategy to guide and shape your transformation activities.
+We help you craft a pilot approach to exercise the structure, validate the framework, and challenge any assumptions made during planning.
+Metrics guide and inform our progress and help to shape the remainder of the transformation.
+Finally, we prepare your team with the knowledge and skills necessary to sustain the changes after our consultants have moved on.

 latest field notes